k-stz/config-weaver-operator/README.md

 - [x] .Status: imlement tracking significant state transitions with .status.Conditions; implement at least the "Ready" state
 - [ ] Log levels: ensure logs for state transitions use verbosity level also matches the details level.
 For example r.Update() should be logged at low verbosity but entering a function at high verbosity
 - [ ] Inspect when DeepCopy() is necessary: For example when concurrent Reconciliation take place and concurrent process A executes an r.Get() fetching the object state from the K8s API and then an r.Updates() does it get written to a cache shared between other concurrent goroutines?
 Such that if process B executes an r.Get() does it feath instead process A's altered memory from the cache, leading to an unintendet state?

+Testing:
-- [x] Testing: Inspect testing framework capability and implement some tests for the controller, derive goals from that => implemented tests for essential contractual behaviour with regards to ConfigMap syncing using the `Ginkgo` framework  (see notes.md `### Implemented Testcases`)
+- [x] Inspect testing framework capability and implement some tests for the controller, derive goals from that => implemented tests for essential contractual behaviour with regards to ConfigMap syncing using the `Ginkgo` framework  (see notes.md `### Implemented Testcases`)
+- [ ] add a usecase for the multitenancy capabiltiy to, (`envtest`` allows to test RBAC?)
+Writing a test where both a serviceaccount with missing and sufficient privileges attempts to sync ConfigMaps across namespaces.

 Deployment:
 - [ ] Deploy in cluster pod